-The new European ERP system and implementation of a shared services model will further strengthen the European business over coming periods.
+The new European Enterprise resource planning (ERP) system and implementation of a shared services model will further strengthen the European business over coming periods.
 The first wave of countries went live on the new system in November 2017, with the remaining countries going live in two phases in August and December this year.

-The newly acquired product portfolios performed strongly in FY18, reflecting well executed integration plans and a positive response from the customer base.
-Management has well-developed business plans to deliver the acquisition financial targets in FY19.
+The newly acquired product portfolios performed strongly in 2018, reflecting well executed integration plans and a positive response from the customer base.
+Management has well-developed business plans to deliver the acquisition financial targets in 2019.

-Major product segments
+Major product segments Crop Protection

-Crop Protection

-Nufarm's crop protection business generated \$3.12 billion in revenues, which was up 6% on the previous year sales of \$2.94 billion.
-These sales generated an average underlying gross profit margin of 28.3%, in line with the 28.4% average gross profit margin recorded in the 2017 year.
+Nufarm's crop protection business generated \$3.12 billion in revenues, which was up six per cent on the previous year sales of \$2.94 billion.
+These sales generated an average underlying gross profit margin of 28.3 per cent, in line with the 28.4 per cent average gross profit margin recorded in the 2017 year.

-Herbicide sales were up 8% to \$2.12 billion.
+Herbicide sales were up eight per cent to \$2.12 billion.
 Glyphosate sales were well up on last year, due to a higher average technical price, and stronger volumes in North America and Latin America, however, margins were slightly down due to competitive market conditions in Australia and Latin America.
-Phenoxy herbicide revenues were 4% up on the prior year, but with margins largely in line with the previous year.
-Other herbicide revenues were ahead of last year by 6%, with picloram and fluroxypyr - two important mixture products for the pasture and glyphosate resistance segments - being the main drivers.
+Phenoxy herbicide revenues were four per cent up on the prior year, but with margins largely in line with the previous year.
+Other herbicide revenues were ahead of last year by six per cent, with picloram and fluroxypyr - two important mixture products for the pasture and glyphosate resistance segments - being the main drivers.

-On August 10, a California jury found Monsanto liable in a lawsuit in which a man alleged the company's glyphosate-based products had caused his non-Hodgkins lymphoma.
-This verdict is being contested, with Bayer-Monsanto claiming the jury's decision is wholly at odds with over 40 years of real-world use, an extensive body of scientific data and analysis which support the conclusion that glyphosate-based herbicides are safe for use and do not cause cancer in humans.
-Glyphosate is an important product for Nufarm, contributing 12% of the group gross profit.
+On August 10 2018, a California jury found Monsanto liable in a lawsuit in which a man alleged the company's glyphosatebased products had caused his non-Hodgkins lymphoma.
+This verdict is being contested, with Bayer-Monsanto claiming the jury's decision is wholly at odds with over 40 years of real-world use, an extensive body of scientific data and analysis which support the conclusion that alyphosate-based herbicides are safe for use and do not cause cancer in humans.
+Glyphosate is an important product for Nufarm, contributing 12 per cent of the group gross profit.
 The company's position on glyphosate is supported by the more than 800 scientific studies and reviews that have concluded that glyphosate is safe to use and is unlikely to cause cancer.
 The company supports the rigorous scientific process employed by regulatory authorities around the world, which undertake years of analysis and review before products like glyphosate are approved for use.

-Insecticide sales were up 14% to \$382 million, with margin percentage in line with the prior year.
+Insecticide sales were up 14 per cent to \$382 million, with margin percentage in line with the prior year.
 The increased sales were driven mainly by Brazil, with growth from new products and extensions into new crops.

-Fungicide sales were down 6% to \$316 million, with margins holding on the prior year.
+Fungicide sales were down six per cent to \$316 million, with margins holding on the prior year.
 The fungicide portfolio was down due to the dry conditions in Australia and lower mancozeb sales in Brazil.

 The company continued to strengthen its strategic relationship with Sumitomo Chemical Company and this was reflected in higher sales of Sumitomo products across Nufarm's distribution platform.
-Nufarm sales of Sumitomo products have grown at a compound annual growth rate of 37% to \$245 million over the last five years.
+Nufarm sales of Sumitomo products have grown at a compound annual growth rate of 37 per cent to \$245 million over the last five years.
 The higher sales were mainly in the US, Canada and Brazil.
 Portfolio collaboration opportunities continue to be explored and developed.

-Seed Technologies
+Seed technologies